Russian Naval Aviation: World War II

 At the end of June 1941, three air squadrons of the Civil Air Fleet (Baltic, Black Sea, Northern) were formed from civil aviation units (Baltic, Black Sea, Northern), which were operatively subordinate to the command of the air forces of the respective fleets.
 Their task was to provide transport services in the interests of the fleets.
 In addition, from the first days of the war, some aviation units of the NKVD Border Troops were transferred to the Naval Aviation.
-At the same time, the first assault aviation units appeared in the Navy's Air Force: a squadron of the 57th BAP in the Baltic and the 46th OSHAE in the Black Sea Fleet.
+At the same time, the first assault aviation units appeared in the Soviet Naval Air Force: a squadron of the 57th BAP in the Baltic and the 46th OSHAE in the Black Sea Fleet.

-In the Great Patriotic War, the Naval Aviation turned out to be the most effective of the forces of the fleet - the destruction of 407 enemy ships by aviation was officially confirmed, which is 66% of losses, with a total number of losses - 614 units (however, there is information that official data on the effectiveness of the work of mine and torpedo aviation, for a number of reasons, they are greatly overestimated).
+In the Great Patriotic War, the Soviet Naval Air Force turned out to be the most effective of the forces of the fleet – the destruction of 407 enemy ships by aviation was officially confirmed, which is 66% of losses, with a total number of losses – 614 units (however, there is information that official data on the effectiveness of the work of mine and torpedo aviation, for a number of reasons, they are greatly overestimated).

 In the end of World War II, a reduction in the Soviet Armed Forces began.
 In the Naval Aviation, after the end of hostilities, assault aviation was completely eliminated, however, three more aviation divisions were formed: the 17th SAD and the 18th SAD of the Pacific Fleet Air Force, as well as the 19th MTAD of the Navy's Main Command.